-We said we would procure goods and services for the Council, and its partners as agreed, in a way that is competitive, accessible, standardised, fair and transparent, delivering innovative ways to support the local economy.
+We said we would procure goods and services for the council, and its partners as agreed, in a way that is competitive, accessible, standardised, fair and transparent, delivering innovative ways to support the local economy.

-• Introduced the Request for Quote (RfQ) as a simpler process for procurements above the advertising level of £25k and below threshold (currently £177k).
+>>This year we have introduced the Request for Quote (RfQ) as a simpler process for procurements above the advertising level of £25k and below threshold (currently £177k).
 This has led to an increase in procurements with strong audit trails as well as opening up the market to more local suppliers.